 Game Boy Emulation in Android

-Our gadgets have come a long way since the very first Game Boy which meant that our platforms of today are more powerful than ever.
-With more processing power, it means that our devices are more capable of emulation which is a thing we had been seeing since for a long time now.
+Our gadgets have come a long way since the very first Game Boy, which meant that our platforms of today are more powerful than ever.
+With more processing power, it means that our devices are more capable of emulation, which is a thing we have been seeing for a long time now.

 Top 10 Android Game Boy Emulators